cs4404-mission1/writeup/README.md

 **Integrity**: Integrity may be violated by violations of either of the previous security goals or by direct compromise of the voting server.
 If a threat actor were to get an SSH shell or connection to a SQL prompt, the integrity would be violated.
 Additionally, if the threat actor were to compromise a link in the chain of trust of the web server such as a certificate authority or DNS server, the election could be subverted.

+**Availability**: Availability would be violated by a denial of service (DoS) attack in which an attacker sends a large number of requests to a server, designed to overwhelm it and cause it to either crash or drop legitimate traffic by filling the kernel network buffers.
+Availability could also be compromised through no intentional attack, many legitimate users attemtping to use the service at once could constitute an indavertant DoS attack, as the result is the same.

 ### Possible Countermeasures
 **Confidentiality**: A 2-stage authentication system that uses a username and password and yields an anonymous authentication token generated at the time of request would significantly decrease the likelihood of linking votes to voters.

 **Authenticity**: The aforementioned authentication system could be extended to have a flag in the database that only allows a user to log in once.
 Additionally a simpler ip-based system could be used alongside the token system to mitigate token brute-force or prediction.

 **Integrity**: Ensuring the server uses best practices in terms of security configuration: TLS, only using secure networks for sensitive communications, only essential ports open, should mitigate most integrity-violating attacks when used in concert with the previous two.

+**Availability**: In the real world, services like CloudFlare offer DDoS protection via traffic analysis and filtering and also by simply having an immense amount of compute power to handle requests.
+A voting system could make use of multiple servers with a load balancer to spread the load and ensure redundancy, but this could also lead to a double-vote scenario if the servers don't agree on the state of the database.

 ## Infrastructure
 The infrastructure consists of three primary servers and an attacker.
 The first server, known as `api.internal`, hosts the web interface for voting, the voter database, the ballot database, and a vote tallying function.
 The second server, `dns.internal`, provides a DNS resolver.
 The Third server, `ca.internal`, serves as a certificate authority for TLS communications and hosts a keystore for the `api` server.